flomesh-io/osm-edge-docs/content/en/docs/demos/circuit_breaking_mesh_internal.md

 weight: 21
 ---

-This guide demonstrates how to configure circuit breaking for destinations that are a part of an OSM managed service mesh.
+This guide demonstrates how to configure circuit breaking for destinations that are a part of an osm-edge managed service mesh.

 ## Prerequisites

 - Kubernetes cluster running Kubernetes {{< param min_k8s_version >}} or greater.
-- Have OSM installed.
+- Have osm-edge installed.
 - Have `kubectl` available to interact with the API server.
 - Have `osm` CLI available for managing the service mesh.
-- OSM version >= v1.1.0.
+- osm-edge version >= v1.1.0.

 ## Demo